 3. Choose Preferences.

-4. Deselect the box labelled “Start Dropbox on system startup.”
+4. Deselect the checkbox labeled “Start Dropbox on system startup.”

 Some other apps make it even more difficult to prevent them from launching at startup.
 But it’s still possible to do that; here’s an example using Spotify: